markadev/AppleII-VGA/README.md

  * Generate crisp video - I wanted "perfect" video output, the way that it should have been barring technical difficulties of displays in 1980.
 So like, no NTSC artifact coloring where it's not supposed to be.
+ * Non-invasive - I didn't want to have to solder or modify my logic board.
  * Common parts - The parts to build should be cheap and easy to get anywhere, just like the original Apple II
  * Open-source - If this helps anyone else make their Apple II better then that's